-- References to engineering best practices in the Measurement and Verification literature, reference reports, or state of the art techniques to demonstrate that its proposed Measurement and Verification approach is appropriate for the Energy Efficiency Resource type and will produce an accurate and reliable Nominated EE Values. - (2) A description of the technical capabilities of its project team and subcontractors to implement its proposed methodology.
+- References to engineering best practices in the Measurement and Verification literature, reference reports, or state of the art techniques to demonstrate that its proposed Measurement and Verification approach is appropriate for the Energy Efficiency Resource type and will produce an accurate and reliable Nominated EE Value and Capacity Performance value. - 2.
+A description of the technical capabilities of its project team and subcontractors to implement its proposed methodology.